Antonio Ferrigno

-Antonio Ferrigno (22 December 1863 in Maiori – 12 December 1940 in Salerno) was an Italian painter; best known for his landscapes and genre scenes created during a stay in Brazil.
+Antonio Ferrigno (22 December 1863 – 12 December 1940) was an Italian painter best known for his landscapes and genre scenes created during a stay in Brazil.

 Biography

+He was born in Maiori.
 Initially self-taught, his first art lessons were taken in the studios of Giacomo Di Chirico.
 He later was granted a scholarship to attend the Accademia di Belle Arti di Napoli, where he studied with Stanislao Lista and Teofilo Patini, graduating in 1885.
 This was followed by private studies with Domenico Morelli, during which he felt drawn to landscape painting.